Tapac/exposed-wiki/DAO.md

   film.actors = SizedCollection(listOf(actor))
 }
 ```
-###Parent-Child reference
+### Parent-Child reference
 Parent-child reference is very similar to many-to-many version, but an intermediate table contains both references to the same table.
 Let's assume you want to build a hierarchical entity which could have parents and children.
-Our tables and an enitity mapping will look like
+Our tables and an entity mapping will look like
 ```kotlin
 object NodeTable : IntIdTable() {
     val name = varchar("name", 50)